-The Historical Society of Pennsylvania is proud to offer various field trips and outreach programs for all grade levels.
-We customize the activities and reading level by grades and student ability.
-Please read the brief descriptions below and fill out our Field Trip Request Form or Outreach Trip Request Form for the program that best fits your needs.
+The Historical Society of Pennsylvania is proud to offer exciting field trips and virtual lessons for all grades 4-12.
+Please read the descriptions below and fill out our Field Trip and Virtual Lesson Request Form.

-All field trips utilize a stations approach to document-based learning where students will interact directly with primary source material on pre-selected subjects.
+All field trips last approximately 90 minutes, during which students will interact directly with primary source material on a particular subject of the teacher’s choice.

-- Civil War: This program engages students in all aspects of the Civil War with heated debates over slavery, reading diaries from Gettysburg, and studying various visuals from battlefields to cartoons.
-Students will analyze this conflicting time in our nation’s history and see how average Philadelphians were affected by the war.
-(Grades: 6th - 12th)
+- Civil War and Reconstruction: This program engages students in all aspects of the Civil War and its aftermath with political cartoons, diaries, and maps.
+Students will analyze multiple perspectives and see how average Philadelphians were affected by war.
+(Grades: 6 - 12)